 Physical Workouts – Strength and Stamina

-- Rope-Jumping: Practice Rope-Jumping at least 25 rounds of rope-jumping every morning and evening.
+Practice Rope-Jumping at least 25 rounds of rope jumping every morning and evening.
 You may increase the rounds with experience.

 Rope-Jumping Benefits: Rope jumping removes all the blocks between your mind and body to increase coordination.
-Defensive moves will be faster than the offensive moves due to the preemptive recognition of opponent body language and movement.
+Defensive moves will be faster than offensive moves due to the preemptive recognition of the opponent’s body language and movement.

-- Communication: This is a group drill which you can practice when the practice sessions are in progress.
+This is a group drill that you can practice when the practice sessions are in progress.
 Keep talking to each other about the next moves consistently.

 Communication Benefits: Your team starts thinking and acting in unison as a single unit rather than fragmented pieces joined with an adhesive.

-Sprinting Benefits: Sprinting and hurdle running can help you in enhancing your ability to cover the opponents no matter how fast he moves towards the goal line or around it.
-You can also jump to avoid counter attacks.
+Sprinting Benefits: Sprinting and hurdle running can help you in enhancing your ability to cover the opponent no matter how fast he moves towards the goal line or around it.
+You can also jump to avoid counterattacks.

 To further your defensive training, read this guide on specific footwork drills.